geoffreyangus/cs106r/notes.md

 ---

 ## Introduction
 Hello!
 Welcome to the course notes for CS 106R.
 On this page, you'll find all of the material we'll cover in the class.
-We designed these course notes to be as lightweight as possible – that is, they will cover all the essentials but won't dive into material too deeply.
+We designed these course notes to be as lightweight as possible – in other words, they will cover all the essentials but won't dive into material too deeply.
 Throughout you will find links to external resources we've found helpful in understanding concepts.

 # Table of Contents